Programs in History

 History (Bachelor of Arts)

-Explore Digital History; Southern Studies; Cultural Exchange; Race & Ethnicity; Religion; Science & Medicine; War & Society; and Women & Gender.
+Explore the Atlantic world, women and gender, medicine and science, war and society, transregional and global, digital history and culture.
 Learn the skillset of numerous professional and academic fields: research, analysis, writing, and global awareness.
-Take advantage of the unique region of the Waccamaw River and the Grand Strand, areas rich in the history and culture of Native American populations, European colonial settlements, Revolutionary War sites, plantation systems and slavery, Gullah Geechee cultures, agriculture, Civil Rights movements, international migrations, and modern tourism.
+Take advantage of our unique region of the Waccamaw River and the Grand Strand, areas rich in the history and culture of Native American populations, European colonial settlements, Revolutionary War sites, plantation systems and slavery, Gullah Geechee people, agriculture, Civil Rights movements, international migrations, and modern tourism.
 The past has never been more present.

 African Diaspora Studies Minor